Big news, everyone:

 After the successful purchase you can perform different Actions: add Tags, subscribe them to a Sequence, send them content and confirmation messages.

-I want to charge recurring fees inside ManyChat bot.
+I want to charge recurring payments or fees inside the ManyChat bot.
 What can I do?

 ManyChat Payments feature doesn’t support recurring fees as for now.
 As a workaround we suggest you to try redirecting you subscribers to Zoho Subscriptions or Infusionsoft.
 Your subscribers will see these external pages as a nice webview.